sRabosio/zebra-rfid-library/README.md

       return rfidlib.detach;
     }, []);
    ```
-   this is to prevent memory leaks and conflicts between different components wich use the library
+   this is to prevent memory leaks and conflicts between different components which use the library

 ## Functions